A “use case” in GenerativeAgent can take several forms depending on the resolution needed:Documentation Index

 Write Task Instructions

 This is the most critical part of creating a successful use case.
-Your task instructions determine how GenerativeAgent behaves and whether it handles your use case correctly.Effective task instructions should:
+Your task instructions determine how GenerativeAgent behaves and whether it handles your use case correctly.In the task configuration, provide:

 - Be specific and actionable: Tell GenerativeAgent exactly what to do in each scenario